Goal 5: Gender Equality

 B. Managerial positions

-Data for the second indictor on this target, show that women are also underrepresented at managerial level.
+Data for the second indicator on this target, show that women are also underrepresented at the managerial level.
 From 2000 to 2020, women's share only increased by a mere 3 percentage points to 28%.
 Shares have increased in all regions except Central and Southern Asia.

-The picture is more mixed with regards to the share of women in managerial positions.
+The picture is more mixed with regard to the share of women in managerial positions.
 Sweden is the top performer with 42%, up from 38% in 2018.
-Finland have also increased shares from 32% to 37% over the same period.
+Finland has also increased shares from 32% to 37% over the same period.
 In Norway and Iceland rates have been falling, while in Denmark it has increased slowly, albeit from a lower level.

-Looking at the Nordics performance on the two indicators, none of them are yet to reach the target of no gender gap (target is operationalised at 50% shares of women in national parliaments, local governments and in managerial positions).
+Looking at the Nordic's performance on the two indicators, none of them is yet to reach the target of no gender gap (the target is operationalised at 50% shares of women in national parliaments, local governments and in managerial positions).
 While all the Nordics are closer than most countries to the target, the available data does not allow for analysis of the likelihood of reaching the target in 2030.